StuyPulse/StuyLib/src/com/stuypulse/stuylib/util/plot/readme.md

 ### Polling

 Because many series change with time, like following the user's mouse or adding points from a stream, a series can be is polled to update its data.
-Non-changing series like FuncSeries  disable polling by returning false in `.isPolling()`.
+Non-changing series like FuncSeries disable polling by setting `Series.polling` to false through Series' constructor.

 ### Data